tanya21ag/web-player/README.md

 # Swiftify - Web Player for Swifties
-<p>Swiftify is a Spotify themed web player built using HTML, CSS, and JavaScript.

-This music player contains the complete owned-by-her discography of the musician, Taylor Swift, including albums and fan-created playlists. </p>
+<p>Swiftify is a Spotify themed web music player for Taylor Swift fans to stream re-recorded music following the dispute with Swift’s old music label.
+It contains the complete owned-by-her discography of the musician, including albums and fan-created playlists. </p>

 ## Screenshots
 ### Home